adaptris/interlok-docs/docs/pages/advanced/advanced-vcs-svn.md

 - Pass in an additional system property `-Djava.library.path=C:/Adaptris/Interlok/svn-dll` when starting Interlok.
     - Alternatively put all the DLL files on the path.

-{% include tip.html content="Using the automatic feature on your production instances is discouraged, it is generally better to manually specify the `java.library.path` explicitly; disable it with `-Dadp.vcs.svn.disable.autoload=true` on the commandline." %}
+?> **TIP** Using the automatic feature on your production instances is discouraged, it is generally better to manually specify the `java.library.path` explicitly; disable it with `-Dadp.vcs.svn.disable.autoload=true` on the commandline.

 ```bash
 java -Djava.library.path=.\svn-dll -jar lib\adp-core.jar